mxagar/machine_learning_ibm/README.md

 5. [Deep Learning and Reinforcement Learning](https://www.coursera.org/learn/deep-learning-reinforcement-learning?specialization=ibm-machine-learning)
 6. [Specialized Models: Time Series and Survival Analysis](https://www.coursera.org/learn/time-series-survival-analysis?specialization=ibm-machine-learning)

-**To use this notes, just go to the topic folder and follow the Markdown file in there.** Each topic folder contains a `lab/` directory with example/exercise notebooks.
+**To use these notes, just go to the topic folder and follow the Markdown file in there.** Each topic folder contains a `lab/` directory with example/exercise notebooks.

 If you are interested in similar contents, have a look at my other repository [machine_learning_coursera](https://github.com/mxagar/machine_learning_coursera), which contains the notes and exercises of the [Machine Learning](https://www.coursera.org/learn/machine-learning) course by Andrew Ng at Coursera / Standford.